 And last but not least, all you have to do is to create your ad!
 Simply navigate to the Ads section and you will be greeted with the ad creation page.
-Plug in all the your relevant information and select a call-to-action of your choice, and you will be ready to go!
+Plug in all your relevant information and select a call-to-action of your choice, and you will be ready to go!

 The Instagram Community

-Now that you have learnt how to create an ad, it’s also important to note what constitute a good ad on Instagram and how to leverage on other factors to make your ads more effective.
+Now that you have learnt how to create an ad, it’s also important to note what constitutes a good ad on Instagram and how to leverage on other factors to make your ads more effective.

 In Australia, 58% of people who use Instagram said the platform makes them dream, laugh or think, and 18-34 millennials use it the most.
 Many also said they use the platform to discover a world of creativity –- as well as new products and services.
 After seeing a sponsored ad, four in 10 took an action like visiting the company’s website or Facebook Page, liking a post or tagging a friend.